Is absolutely everyone stressed out these days?

 - Autumn – Eat a healthier diet with less stress inducing foods and more stress relieving foods

 If your goals are big, like changing your job or moving to a less stressful place, you can schedule just one over a six-month period or even a whole year if it will take that long.

-Then list the relaxing stress-reduction techniques you’ll use over the year, like this:
+Then list the relaxing stress-reduction techniques you’ll use over the year or coming months, like this:

 - Walking in nature

 - Checking email less often each day

 - Get up from my desk more often

 Now, take out your calendar and schedule one stress-reduction technique as your main focus for each week over the coming 52 weeks or whatever period of time you would like to work with.
 You can pencil them in if you think you might change your mind and want to try something different.